-Why is it that so many of us become dissatisfied in mid-career and begin to question why it is that we are doing the job that what we are doing?
+Why is it that so many of us become dissatisfied in mid-career?
+We begin to question why it is that we are doing the job that what we are doing.
 Sure, maybe it’s because you have been on the wrong career path all along.
 It’s more likely, however, that the original reasons you had for choosing your career are simply no longer valid.
-It might be an indicator that you’ve reached full circle in your career cycle and should reassess your current values and priorities so that you can begin anew in a career that better suits your needs at this time and place in your life.
+It might be an indicator that you’ve reached full circle in your career cycle.
+Maybe you should reassess your current values and priorities.
+Maybe you can begin anew in a career that better suits your needs at this time and place in your life.

-Understanding career cycles and the stages within a cycle is liberating because it helps you understand the progression of a normal work life and enables you to anticipate stages before they happen so that you can prepare for them.
+Understanding career cycles and the stages within a cycle is liberating.
+It helps you understand the progression of a normal work life and enables you to anticipate stages before they happen so that you can prepare for them.
 Transitions are challenging, so the more you know what to expect, the better.

 What Are Career Cycles?

 The concept of career cycles is one of several mainstream theories in career development to have emerged over the past 100 years.
-In the 1920s Frank Parsons, considered to be the founder of the vocational guidance movement, kickstarted the idea of career determination with his publication, Choosing a Vocation.
+Frank Parsons is considered to be the founder of the vocational guidance movement, In the 1920s, he kickstarted the idea of career determination with his publication, Choosing a Vocation.
 According to Parsons, workers should match their personal traits to specific occupations.
-In the 1970s, Albert Bandura promoted the concept of self-efficacy, which suggested that the greater an individual’s confidence in her capabilities to organize and execute a goal, the more likely she is to attain it.
-It became de rigueur in the 1980s to identify your personality type as a tool to ascertaining your ideal occupation (raise your hand if you have ever taken a Myers-Briggs test to learn your personality type).
+In the 1970s, Albert Bandura promoted the concept of self-efficacy.
+Bandura suggested that the greater an individual’s confidence in her capabilities to organize and execute a goal, the more likely she is to attain it.
+It became de rigueur in the 1980s to identify your personality type as a tool to ascertaining your ideal occupation.
+(Raise your hand if you have ever taken a Myers-Briggs test to learn your personality type).

-Some theories have weathered the vagaries of the 21st century employment market better than others, of which one is career cycles, conceived by Donald Super in the 1950s.
-Super’s model sees occupational choice not as one decision made at a single point-in-time, but as an unfolding process that spans a lifetime and is influenced by life events.
+Some theories have weathered the vagaries of the 21st century employment market better than others.
+One of which one is career cycles, conceived by Donald Super in the 1950s.
+Super’s model sees occupational choice not as one decision made at a single point-in-time.
+He suggests it as an unfolding process that spans a lifetime and is influenced by life events.
 It is an excellent way to look at career shifts in a society where rapid technological developments are upending industries and work as we know it.

-He argued that vocational development stems from the process of developing a self-concept and that people choose occupations that enable themselves to express that self-concept.
+He argued that vocational development stems from the process of developing a self-concept.
+He said that that people choose occupations that enable themselves to express that self-concept.
 To develop a self-concept, you must know yourself.
 What are your interests?
-What kind of worker are you?
+Do you know what kind of worker are you?
 What is important to you?
 What are your goals?

 In addition to a self-concept, Super identified five stages of development in typical career cycle:

-Originally, Super associated age ranges with each stage of development, with the first stage beginning in childhood and the last stage culminating with retirement.
+Originally, Super associated age ranges with each stage of development.
+The first stage began in childhood and the last stage culminating with retirement.
 Over time, however, he acknowledged that an individual might cycle through all five stages multiple times depending on whatever life changes or new opportunities might crop up.
-For example, if a worker wanted to change careers in her 40s, she might re-launch a career cycle by exploring new interests and passions, pursuing them tentatively at first, and following them through to fruition as potential leads opened up.
+For example, lets say a worker wants to change careers in her 40s.
+She might re-launch a career cycle by exploring new interests and passions.
+She may pursue them tentatively at first, but follow them through to fruition as potential leads opened up.
 Career cycle stages were, therefore, independent of age and a worker might expect to experience several mini-career cycles throughout her life.

 Where Are You in Your Career Cycle?